masonschmidt/SoftEngProj1/README.md

 ~~~

+Navigate back to appengine-try-java
 ~~~
-navigate back to appengine-try-java

 nano /src/main/webapp/index.html
 ~~~
-Delete the code in index.html and copy paste the following code and save
+Delete the code in index.html and copy paste the following code and save:

 ~~~
 <!doctype html>